-

 Physical Characteristics

-- Coloration is light blue to purple with yellow dorsal fin and white anal and pelvic fins.
-Face is dark blue to black from below the mouth to the base of the pectoral fins and over the eyes.
-White band from the throat to the pectoral fin.
+• Coloration is light blue to purple with yellow dorsal fin and white anal and pelvic fins.
+The face is a dark blue to black from below the mouth to the base of the pectoral fins and over the eyes with a white band from the throat to the pectoral fin.

 Animal Fact